ils-mac/TR-Inversa/unidad4/semana12/qué-tipo-de-traducción-es.md

 Secretary of Foreign Affairs | July 12, 2025 | Press Release

-On Thursday, July 11 a Mexican delegation from the Ministries of the Economy, Foreign Affairs, Finance, Public Security and Energy met with the U.S. Departments of State, Commerce and Energy, along with the National Security Council and the Office of the U.S. Trade Representative to establish a permanent binational roundtable for addressing key matters related to our relations.
+On Friday, July 11 a Mexican delegation from the Ministries of the Economy, Foreign Affairs, Finance, Public Security and Energy met with the U.S. Departments of State, Commerce and Energy, along with the National Security Council and the Office of the U.S. Trade Representative to establish a permanent binational roundtable for addressing key matters related to our relations.
 The roundtable was convened by the Department